mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 When we got to Whakahoro, he checked out the river and said we were ok to go.
 He did mention that the current was flowing faster than normal but this would assist us going down and would take our 6 hour travelling time down to 4 hours.
 I was pleased that I would mainly only have to steer and not worry too much about paddling.
 He said that if we did tip out to just get the canoe to shallow water, tip the water out and then open one of the barrels to change into warm dry clothes.
 Since we only had one set of warm clothes, I was not sure if I would do that last part if it came to it!
 He also mentioned that our centre of gravity would be a lot higher as we were both a lot taller, therefore we just needed to be careful when balancing the canoe.

 We stored our possessions in six 30L watertight barrels.
-There were three blue barrels that I had my things in, and three black ones that housed Fem’s gear.
+There were three blue barrels that I had my things in and three black ones that housed Fem’s gear.
 The owner tied the barrels in a 2 by 3 pattern with a blue rope across the 2 person Canadian canoe.
 He also put in a ten metre black rope that we could use with one end tied to the front of the canoe.
 We had our two 3L Camelbacks which held our water supply.
 Fem put hers in the bottom of the canoe.
 I tied mine to a canoe cross beam (shown in the photo below).
 We didn’t have wet suits, so I just wore my swimming trunks with a normal pair of shorts over the top for warmth.
 I had two T-shirts and my raincoat on my torso.
 Fem was similar but with long quick drying pants and thermal pants.
 We both had our Teva sandals on our feet.

 The owner and his assistant then helped us into the canoes and away we went.
 With both of us in the canoe, the sides sunk a little lower than normal.
 While I felt pretty ok, Fem was instantly concerned with how unstable it seemed.